nuxeo-sandbox/nuxeo-labs-studio-elements/README.md

 If you want to add more element(s), update `nuxeo-labs-studio-elements-web/bower.json` with the new import and add them to `nuxeo-labs-studio-elements-web/src/main/app/elements/elements.html`.

 You can perform a quick test of your new elements by adding them to `nuxeo-labs-studio-elements-web/src/main/app/index.html` and using `gulp serve` from within `nuxeo-labs-studio-elements-web`.

+An example widget is provided in the `example` folder.

 ## Building